Waujito/youtubeUnblock/README.md

 - `--sni-detection={parse|brute}` Specifies how to detect SNI.
 Parse will normally detect it by parsing the Client Hello message.
 Brute will go through the entire message and check possibility of SNI occurrence.
 Please note, that when `--sni-domains` option is not all brute will be O(nm) time complexity where n stands for length of the message and m is number of domains.
 Defaults to parse.

 - `--seg2delay=<delay>` This flag forces **youtubeUnblock** to wait a little bit before send the 2nd part of the split packet.

+- `--udp-mode={drop|fake}` This flag specifies udp handling strategy.
+If drop udp packets will be dropped (useful for quic when browser can fallback to tcp), if fake udp will be faked.
+Defaults to fake.

+- `--udp-fake-seq-len=<amount of faking packets sent>` Specifies how much faking packets will be sent over the network.
+Defaults to 6.

+- `--udp-fake-len=<size of udp fake>` Size of udp fake payload (typically payload is zeroes).
+Defaults to 64.

+- `--udp-dport-filter=<5,6,200-500>` Filter the UDP destination ports.
+Defaults to no ports.
+Specifie the ports you want to be handled by youtubeUnblock.

+- `--udp-filter-quic={disabled|all}` Enables QUIC filtering for UDP handler.
+If disabled, quic won't be processed, if all all quic initial packets will be handled.
+Defaults to disabled.

+- `--quic-drop` Drop all QUIC packets which goes to youtubeUnblock.
+Won't affect any other UDP packets.
+Just an alias for `--udp-filter-quic=all --udp-mode=drop`.

 - `--silent` Disables verbose mode.